Cross Laminate Timber

 Solid Timber Construction:

-CLT is used to construct structural elements like walls, floors, and roofs.
+LCLT is used to construct structural elements like walls, floors, and roofs.

 Tall Buildings: